The death tarot is a card of beginnings and endings, birth and rebirth. These ideas play an important part in the Blue Prometheus Series.

 Blue Prometheus is an adventure, and deaths occur as he fights the forces of evil.
 But on a deeper level, the rationalistic Thomas is challenged by ideas of intuition, magic, and especially rebirth and reincarnation, which he encounters on Prometheus.
-This theme continues, in a slightly different way, in books two and three of the Promethean series.
+This theme continues in the second and third books of the series.

-I've always had an interest in the Tarot, but when I wrote Blue Prometheus, I researched the meanings in more detail.
+In Blue Prometheus, Lucy gives her reading.
 Below, you can read the traditional meaning of the card.

 The image above is one of the classic card designs, from the Rider-Waite pack.
 Death rides a white horse and holds a black flag with a white rose.
 Dismembered bodies lie all around.